 Degrees and diplomas are conferred and awarded at the end of each academic term.
-The College holds a single graduation ceremony in May each year.
+The College holds a single commencement ceremony in May each year.
 To graduate with a diploma or degree, students must meet the following minimum requirements:

 Declare and be accepted into the program.